Regular exercise is crucial for the health and well-being of tortoises.

-Not only is exercising vital for healthy bone and shell development and internal organs, but it also helps with weight management.
+Regular exercise is crucial to the health and well-being of tortoises.
+Not only is exercising vital for healthy bone and shell development and internal organs, but it also assists with weight management.

-Exercising a tortoise is easier if you have a spacious enclosure with room to roam and graze.
+Exercising a tortoise is easier if you have a spacious enclosure with space to roam and graze.
 Walking a tortoise will require less effort and supervision if your yard is secure and free from dangers.

 How Active Are Tortoises?